Serena Williams rallies to win first match back

 "I haven't played for so long, even matches and practice matches I haven't played, I've just been training," Williams said.
 "It was really good for me ... to win a match that was three sets."

-Venus up next?
+Venus up next

 Although exhibition events have been held in the US and Europe from June, the WTA Tour officially resumed earlier this month.
 The men's ATP Tour will restart with the Western & Southern Open in New York on August 20.